2013 NBA Finals: Broadcast

-In the United States, the NBA Finals aired on ABC and Mike Breen and Jeff Van Gundy served as commentators.
+In the United States, the NBA Finals aired on ABC (including the respective Miami and San Antonio affiliates WPLG and KSAT-TV) with Mike Breen and Jeff Van Gundy served as commentators.
 ESPN Radio aired it as well and had Mike Tirico and Hubie Brown as commentators.
 For the first time, ESPN Deportes provided exclusive Spanish-language coverage of The Finals, with a commentary team of Álvaro Martín, Carlos Morales, and Alejandro Montecchia.